FAQs

 My name is (your name) I am an <NDIS participant/or Plan Nominee> and my NDIS number is (your NDIS number).

-Please elect Enabled4Life as both my “plan manager” and “my provider” in the PACE system.
+I want to add Enabled4Life as both my “plan manager” and “my provider” in the PACE system.
 They can be found using the following details:

-• ABN: 91 636 315 930
+ABN: 91 636 315 930 ABN: 84 949 453 982

 Alternatively, you can elect Enabled4Life as your “Plan Manager” and “my provider” during a planning meeting or plan reassessment meeting or by phoning or emailing your Local Area Coordinator (LAC) or Early Childhood Early Intervention Coordinator by using the same script as above.